 At our Destinations for Teens facilities, we offer relapse prevention programs during treatment and relapse prevention alumni programs.
 Our alumni program is like a refresher course our alumni can use to make sure they have the tools they will need to stay on the path of recovery.

 For the most part, we use RPT programs we have built around evidence-based treatment modalities.
-What we strive to do is teach our young clients how to benefit from Cognitive Behavioral and Dialectical Behavioral therapies.
+What we strive to do is teach our young clients how to benefit from Cognitive-behavioral and Dialectical Behavior therapies.
 The premise of these behavioral models is a client who can recognize and understand that certain oncoming behaviors will have the ability to modify subsequent behaviors.
 Think about that for a moment.
 We train clients to identify their triggers early enough that they can change how they react to them.
 If they can do that, then they will find ways to avoid bad behaviors, abusing substances, and replace them with more positive reactions.

 Specific Ways a Relapse Prevention Alumni Program Helps Clients